 The City of Marietta does not receive any federal funding specifically to address homelessness (ESG, COC).
 Community Development Division staff serve as members of the Marietta/Cobb Continuum of Care, which promotes communitywide commitment to the goal of ending homelessness.
 The City has a permanent seat on the Cobb Homeless Alliance Board (Marietta/Cobb CoC), and is an active participant in all CoC activities.
-In January 2024, the COC conducted its annual Housing Inventory County and Point In Time Count (sheltered & unsheltered count) to assess the number of beds available in Cobb County as well as the number of unsheltered and sheltered residents.
-As of January, a total of 847 year-round beds (and 40 overflow beds) were identified.
-240 beds were found available through Emergency Shelter projects and 140 beds through Transitional Housing projects.
-92 beds were identified for Rapid Rehousing projects and 415 beds for Permanent Supportive Housing projects.
-It is important to note that a large number of these PSH beds are through the VASH program and provide permanent supportive housing to veterans (281 beds).
-During the PIT count, 268 individuals (191 households) were identified as sheltered in Emergency Shelter and Transitional Housing.
-283 unsheltered individuals were identified through in-person interview surveys as well as observation counts.
+In January 2025, the COC conducted its annual Housing Inventory County and Point In Time Count (sheltered count only) to assess the number of beds available in Cobb County as well as the number of sheltered residents.
+As of January 2025, a total of 929 year-round beds were identified.
+263 beds were found available through Emergency Shelter projects and 147 beds through Transitional Housing projects.
+117 beds were identified for Rapid Rehousing projects and 402 beds for Permanent Supportive Housing projects.
+It is important to note that a large number of these PSH beds are through the VASH program and provide permanent supportive housing to veterans.
+During the PIT count, 342 individuals (220 households) were identified as sheltered in Emergency Shelter and Transitional Housing.
+In the PY23 unsheltered PIT count (unsheltered counts are only conducted every 2 years), 283 unsheltered individuals were identified through in-person interview surveys as well as observation counts.
 In PY23, a very intentional effort was made to perform a more thorough PIT count.
 This involved a strategic partnership with law enforcement throughout the county and cities to properly map known encampments and popular areas where unsheltered individuals live.
 While the number of unsheltered individuals counted during the PIT night was an increase, it signaled a more accurate count rather than an extreme uptick in the number of unsheltered individuals.